Protect yourself and your whānau against measles

 Information about measles

-Measles is a serious disease that can make you very sick, but it can be prevented with the measles, mumps, rubella (MMR) vaccine.
+Measles is highly contagious and can cause serious illness, but it can be prevented with the measles, mumps, rubella (MMR) vaccine.

 How measles spreads